myrtam/CANNR/README.md

 # cannr
-CANNR tool for converting R and Python code into microservices
+CANNR TM tool for converting R and Python code into microservices